How to Win Elections Out of Nowhere

 To a greater or lesser extent, the same goes for any political campaign that seeks support for a non-mainstream political brand.

 How so?
-If I have already decided that I identify positively with a message, which I was able to do because I was not confused or alienated by the labels that it came with, then my need to avoid cognitive dissonance will cause me to have a positive (or at worst neutral) view of the person or organization it came from.
+If I have already decided that I identify positively with a message, which I did because I was not confused or alienated by the labels that it came with, then my need to avoid cognitive dissonance will cause me to have a positive view of the person or organization it came from.

-In contrast, if I receive a message from a person or group that I don’t trust, then my need to avoid cognitive dissonance will cause me to ignore or dismiss it - even if I would have accepted it from another source.
+In contrast, if I receive a message from a person or group that I don’t trust, then my need to avoid cognitive dissonance will cause me to ignore or dismiss that message - even if I would have accepted it from another source.

 The Numbers Game